Grand Canyon National Park in Coconino County, Arizona — The American Mountains (Southwest)

 Erected by National Park Service.

 Topics and series.
-This historical marker is listed in these topic lists: Entertainment • Industry & Commerce • Native Americans.
+This historical marker is listed in these topic lists: Entertainment • Indigenous Peoples and Communities • Industry & Commerce.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical month for this entry is January 1862.

 Location.
-36° 3.473′ N, 112° 8.219′ W. Marker is in Grand Canyon National Park, Arizona, in Coconino County.
+Marker has been reported missing.
+It was located near 36° 3.473′ N, 112° 8.219′ W. Marker was in Grand Canyon National Park, Arizona, in Coconino County.
+It could be reached from Rim Trail.
 Markers are about 50 feet west of Hopi House, off Village Loop Drive in Grand Canyon Village.
 Touch for map.
-Marker is in this post office area: Grand Canyon AZ 86023, United States of America.
+Marker was at or near this postal address: 15 Rim Trail, Grand Canyon AZ 86023, United States of America.
 Touch for directions.